ESCOMP/CMEPS/doc/source/esmfldsexchange.rst

   * ``<filename>``: read in corresponding full pathname

-Fractional normalization is needed to improve the accuracy of ice, ocean.
+Fractional normalization is needed to improve the accuracy field exchanges between ice and ocean and atmosphere.
 Consider a case where two ice cells of equal area underlie a single atmosphere cell completely.
 The mapping weight of each ice cell generated offline would be 0.5 in this case and if ice temperatures of -1.0 and -2.0 in the two cells respectively were